Source Coding Optimization for Distributed Average Consensus: Assumptions and analytical results

 Following Frasca \etal~\cite{Frasca2008} and Yildiz and Scaglione~\cite{YildizScaglione2008,YildizScaglione2008b}, we adopt the additive model for quantization noise~\cite{WidrowKollar2008}.
 This model assumes that the errors introduced by the quantization process are uncorrelated with the quantizer input.
 A formal statement of the corresponding assumptions is provided.

-We assume that the quantization error $\qe{t}$ is spectrally white: \begin{assumption} The quantization error element $\qevmarg{i}{k}{t}$ corresponding to $\zvmarg{i}{k}{t}$~\eqref{eq:zvmarg-definition} (i.e., quantization error at the $k^\th$ element of the $i^\th$ node at iteration $t$) is uncorrelated with all other quantization error elements: if $j \neq i$, $l \neq k$, or $\tau \neq t$, $\E{\qevmarg{i}{k}{t} \qevmarg{j}{l}{\tau}} = \E{\qevmarg{i}{k}{t}}\E{\qevmarg{j}{l}{\tau}} = 0$. \end{assumption} We further assume that the quantization error is independent of the source to be quantized: \begin{assumption} The quantization error $\qe{t}$ is orthogonal to the state supervector $\ze{t}$ with respect to node index (i.e., $\E{\ze{t}\qet{t}} = \mathbf{0}$). \end{assumption} These assumptions are well motivated for uniform quantizers with high coding rate~\cite{WidrowKollar2008}, or for uniform quantizers using dither at arbitrary rates~\cite{Lipshitz1992}.
+We assume that the quantization error $\qe{t}$ is spectrally white: \begin{assumption} The quantization error element $\qevmarg{i}{k}{t}$ corresponding to $\zvmarg{i}{k}{t}$~\eqref{eq:zvmarg-definition} (i.e., quantization error at the $k^\th$ element of the $i^\th$ node at iteration $t$) is uncorrelated with all other quantization error elements: if $j \neq i$, $l \neq k$, or $\tau \neq t$, $\E{\qevmarg{i}{k}{t} \qevmarg{j}{l}{\tau}} = \E{\qevmarg{i}{k}{t}}\E{\qevmarg{j}{l}{\tau}} = 0$. \end{assumption} We further assume that the quantization error is independent of the source to be quantized: \begin{assumption} The correlation between the quantization error $\qe{t}$ is and the state supervector $\ze{t}$ is zero (i.e., $\E{\ze{t}\qet{t}} = \mathbf{0}$). \end{assumption} These assumptions are well motivated for uniform quantizers with high coding rate~\cite{WidrowKollar2008}, or for uniform quantizers using dither at arbitrary rates~\cite{Lipshitz1992}.
 In general, probability-density-optimized (pdf-optimized) quantizers will have quantization error that is linearly correlated with the input signal (i.e., $\E{x(\q{x}-x)} = -D$, where $x$ is a scalar RV to be quantized, $\q{x}$ is the result of quantization, and $D$ is the expected distortion)~\autocites[\pno~182]{GershoGray1993}{Kabal2011}.
 Although dither for nonuniform quantization is not as well studied as for uniform quantization, the problem of correlated quantization noise may be alleviated by dithering using a compander as shown in a recent paper by Aykol and Rose~\cite{AykolRose2013}.
 For quantizers with nonuniform level spacing, Assumptions~\ref{assumption:quantization-noise-properties}~and~\ref{assumption:quantization-noise-properties-2} are not rigorously justified, but numerical results are included to assess performance.